 Nataliia Manych, IMS-alumna from Ukraine, is working as an Associate Professor at the Department of Journalism and Publishing of Luhansk Taras Shevchenko National University.

-Six graduates from the International Media Studies Master’s program recently visited DW Akademie to share their experiences with students currently in their first and third Semesters.
+Six graduates from the International Media Studies Master’s program recently visited to share their experiences with current students.

 Jenny Navarro, Ecuadorian photojournalist and 2017 graduate of the IMS works as a multimedia journalist for a new digital media platform in her home country Ecuador, called La Posta.

 Inga Höglund from Estonia and Evgenia Belyaeva from Russia are graduates of the IMS program.
 Their new blog "Multicoolty" takes a look at Germany as a multicultural society.

 It's exciting times for the Cambodian Chheng Niem, who has just successfully completed his master's in International Media Studies in Bonn.
 Now he hopes to help improve the media situation in his home country.